freeCodeCamp/freeCodeCamp/guide/english/machine-learning/supervised-learning/index.md

 #### Example 2:

+> Given an image of a person's face, recognize the facial emotion of the person.

+Here the given input image has to be classified into discrete classes i.e. Happy, Sad, Neutral, Fear, Angry and Disgust.
+This problem can be solved  using Convolution Neural Network (A Deep Learning Model).

+#### Example 3:

 (a) Regression - For continuous-response values.
 For example given a picture of a person, we have to predict their age on the basis of the given picture

 (b) Classification - for categorical response values, where the data can be separated into specific “classes”.
 For example given a patient with a tumor, we have to predict whether the tumor is malignant or benign.